Dark City (1998 film): Similarities to other works

 The film's style is often compared to that of the works of Terry Gilliam (especially Brazil).
 Some stylistic similarities have also been noted to Jean-Pierre Jeunet and Marc Caro's 1995 film The City of Lost Children, another film that was particularly inspired by Gilliam (Gilliam had presented Jeunet's and Caro's previous film Delicatessen (1991), which was a deliberate homage to Gilliam's style, in North America).

 The Matrix, which was released one year after Dark City, was also filmed at Fox Studios in Sydney, and it even used some of Dark City's sets.
 Comparisons of the two films have made note of similarities in cinematography, atmosphere, and plot.

 Fritz Lang's 1927 film Metropolis was a major influence on the architecture, concepts about the baseness of humans within a metropolis, and the general tone of Dark City.
 In one of the documentary shorts included on the director's cut home video releases of the film, the influence of the early German films M and Nosferatu are also mentioned.

 One of the last scenes of the movie, in which buildings "restore" themselves, is similar to the last panel of the Akira manga, and Proyas has called the film's final battle an "homage to Otomo's Akira".
 Dark City has also drawn comparisons to the anime films Urusei Yatsura 2: Beautiful Dreamer (1984) and Megazone 23 (1985), as well as the 1993 video game Gadget Invention, Travel, & Adventure.

 When Christopher Nolan first started thinking about writing the script for Inception, he was influenced by "that era of movies where you had The Matrix, you had Dark City, you had The Thirteenth Floor and, to a certain extent, you had Memento, too.
 They were based in the principles that the world around you might not be real".

-Tie-ins
+Related works

-Mask of the Evil Apparition, a short film written and directed by Proyas and set in the Dark City cinematic universe, was released in 2021.
+Mask of the Evil Apparition, a short film written and directed by Proyas, set in the Dark City world, was released in 2021.
 During a Q&A session after a screening of the short film, Proyas revealed he was in the early stages of developing a Dark City series.